tarantool/metrics/doc/monitoring/api_reference.rst

 ..  function:: unregister_callback(callback)

-    Unregister a function named ``callback`` that is called right before metrics collection on plugin export.
+    Unregister a function named ``callback`` that is called right before metric collection on plugin export.

     :param function callback: a function that takes no parameters.